 The case for CSS regression testing is very simple.
 When you change a class attribute, how do you know which elements and pages have you actually affected?

-I’m here to tell that there IS a better way that is pain-free!
+I’m here to tell that there IS a better way to run visual regression testing, and it’s totally pain-free!
 Companies like Google, HomeAway and Kaspersky have already signed up so let’s see what the buzz is all about.

 Automating CSS testing with Screenster